drcscodes/drcs.codes/content/professional-python/slides/tour-python.md

 ### Active Review

-- Run your `fahrenheit_calsius.py` script from your OS command-line shell with different values for `lower`, `upper`, and `step`.
+- Run your `fahrenheit_celsius_v2.py` script from your OS command-line shell with different values for `lower`, `upper`, and `step`.
-  - If you have been running the script in PyCharm with Ctrl-R, you will need to open a terminal to run it from the OS shell so that you can provide command-line arguments.
-You can open an OS command shell within PyCharm with Cmd-F12 on macOS, or Alt-F12 on Linux or Windows.
+  - You will need to run it from the OS shell so that you can provide command-line arguments.
+You can use your terminal, or you can open an OS shell within PyCharm with OPT-F12 on macOS, or ALT-F12 on Linux or Windows.
   - Can you provide command-line arguments for some of the parameters of the script but not others?
 Which combinations of arguments can you provide on the command-line?

 ## `if-else` Statements